KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/registry/README.md

 ## Scenario

-Multiglom Crapjew, a vendor of compostable jewels, has decided to rework its legacy home-grown CRM-platform BABBLER rather than replacing it.
+Multiglom Crapjuls, a vendor of compostable jewels, has decided to rework its legacy home-grown CRM-platform BABBLER rather than replacing it.

 Team Gogo is in charge to rework the way the different modules deal with properties.
 Currently, it is a mix of property file access, database calls and startup parameters.
 After discussing different approaches the decision was made to provide a central facility where properties can be queried (read-access).